VenturaNotes/Knowledge/- Topics/HashSet.md

   - hash set
 ---
 ## Synthesis
+### Characteristics / Description
+- A hash set is typically represented using the built-in `set` data structure
+	- #question What does hash even mean?
+	- #question What other ways are there in python to represent a hash set?
+		- One way is to build the set data structure yourself

+---
 - For python, a hash set is typically represented using the built-in `set` data structure
-	- You can build the [[HashSet#Building set data structure in Python using dictionary|set data structure]] yourself.
+	- You can build the [[HashSet#^zjv7qu|set data structure]] yourself.
 	- HashSet and hash set refer to the same concept
 		- HashSet is a term commonly used in Java
 		- hash set is a more generic phrase